xiyuzhai-husky-lang/corgi/src/doc/src/reference/unstable.md

   "units": [
     {
       /* An opaque string which indicates the package.
-         Information about the package can be obtained from `cargo metadata`.
+         Information about the package can be obtained from `corgi metadata`.
       */
       "pkg_id": "my-package 0.1.0 (path+file:///path/to/my-package)",
       /* The Cargo target.
-See the `cargo metadata` documentation for more information about these fields.
+See the `corgi metadata` documentation for more information about these fields.
          https://doc.rust-lang.org/cargo/commands/cargo-metadata.html
       */